 Junior Fellows Leadership Program

 The Junior Fellows Leadership Program is a culturally immersive learning experience for high school students who possess the potential for strong leadership and demonstrate the skills necessary to be future leaders.
-During this program conducted in New York and Japan, Junior Fellows have the opportunity to build networks with current industry leaders and program alumni, stay with a host family in Aizu-Wakamatsu, Fukushima (Northeast Japan), participate in activities at a local high school, and experience Japanese history and culture through hands-on experiences and historical site visits.
+During this program conducted in New York and Japan, Junior Fellows have the opportunity to build networks with current industry leaders and program alumni, stay with a host family, participate in activities at a local school and experience Japanese history and culture through hands-on experiences and historical site visits.

 For more information, contact the Education Department at Japan Society at (212) 715-1275/1216 or at [email protected].